gbdev/pandocs/content/Video_Display.md

 ### Byte1 - X Position

 X = Sprite's horizontal position on the screen + 8.
-This works like the examples above but simpler, because the width of a sprite is always 8.
+This works similarly to the examples above, except that the width of a sprite is always 8.
 An off-screen value (X=0 or X\>=168) hides the sprite, but the sprite still affects the priority ordering, thus other sprites with lower priority may be left out due to the ten sprites limit per scan-line.